Kansas City, Missouri

-Kansas City, Missouri, abbreviated KC or KCMO, is the largest city in the U.S. state of Missouri by population and area.
+Kansas City, abbreviated KC or KCMO, is the largest city in the U.S. state of Missouri by both population and area.
 It is located on the Missouri River at its confluence with the Kansas River, within Jackson, Clay, Platte and Cass counties.
-It is the 38th-most populous city in the United States and sixth-most populous city in the Midwest, with a population of 508,090 at the 2020 census.
+It is the 37th-most populous city in the United States and sixth-most populous city in the Midwest, with a population of 508,090 at the 2020 census.
 The Kansas City metropolitan area, which straddles the Missouri–Kansas state line, is the 31st-most populous metropolitan area in the nation, at 2.25 million residents.

 Kansas City was founded in the 1830s as a port on the Missouri and Kansas rivers.
 On June 1, 1850, the town of Kansas was incorporated; soon afterwards, a region designated as the Kansas Territory was established.
 Confusion between the city and the territory of Kansas ensued, so the name Kansas City was assigned to distinguish the city from the territory.
-Sited on Missouri's western border with Kansas and with downtown near the rivers' confluence, Kansas City, Missouri encompasses about 319.03 sqmi, making it the 25th-largest city by total area in the United States.
-It is one of Jackson County's two seats along with the major satellite city of Independence; and Kansas City's other major Missouri suburbs include Blue Springs, Lee's Summit, Raytown, and Liberty.
-Kansas City Missouri's major Kansas suburbs include Overland Park, Olathe, Lenexa, and Kansas City, Kansas.
+The city's growth was closely tied to westward expansion, as railroads and the Kansas City Stockyards established it as a major transportation and livestock center.

-The city is composed of several neighborhoods, including the River Market District, 18th and Vine District, and the Country Club Plaza.
-Celebrated cultural traditions include Kansas City jazz; theater, as a historical center of the Vaudevillian Orpheum circuit in the 1920s; the nickname City of Fountains; the Chiefs and Royals sports franchises; and cuisine such as Kansas City–style barbecue and strip steak.
+Situated along Missouri's western border with Kansas, Kansas City encompasses 319.03 sqmi, making it the 25th-largest U.S. city by area.
+It is one of the two county seats of Jackson County, alongside Independence.
+The city is known for landmarks and districts including the River Market, 18th and Vine, and Country Club Plaza.
+It is internationally recognized for Kansas City jazz, its extensive system of fountains, the Kansas City Chiefs and Kansas City Royals sports franchises, and regional cuisine including Kansas City-style barbecue and strip steak.

 History

-The town of Kansas, Missouri, was incorporated on June 1, 1850, reincorporated and renamed City of Kansas on March 28, 1853, and renamed Kansas City in 1889.
-The area straddles the border between Missouri and Kansas at the confluence of the Kansas and Missouri rivers, and was considered a good place to settle.
+The town of Kansas, Missouri, was incorporated on June 1, 1850, reincorporated and renamed "City of Kansas" on March 28, 1853, and renamed "Kansas City" in 1889.
+The Kansas City metropolitan area straddles the border between Missouri and Kansas at Kaw Point, and was considered a good place to settle.
 The Antioch Christian Church, Dr. James Compton House, and Woodneath are listed on the National Register of Historic Places.